Perihan Çınar: Field hockey

-Çınar played at the 2018 Women's EuroHockey Club Challenge III, at which her team Gaziantep Polis Gücü finished as champions.
+Çınar played at the 2018 Women's EuroHockey Club Challenge III, at which her team Gaziantep Polisgücü finished as champions.
 They also won the 2018–19 THF Women's Field Hockey Super League season, and Çınar was named the league's top goalscorer.
 By 2022, the team had won the Turkish Hockey Federation (THF) Women's Field Hockey Super League, and Çınar was again their top goalscorer, scoring 58 times.
-She was part of the Gaziantep Polis Gücü team the following season, at which the team were runners-up after the play-offs.
-Playing with Gaziantep Polis Gücü, who finished the 2019–20 THF Indoor Super League as champions, she was named the most-valuable player (MVP).
+She was part of the Gaziantep Polisgücü team the following season, at which the team were runners-up after the play-offs.
+Playing with Gaziantep Polisgücü, who finished the 2019–20 THF Indoor Super League as champions, she was named the most-valuable player (MVP).

 Indoor hockey

 Çınar was also a member of the Abant İzzet Baysal University SK women's hockey team and played in the 2013 Eurohockey Women's Indoor Club Challenge in Lisbon, Portugal.
 She was named the MVP of the tournament when the team won the cup.

 Çınar also played for the Ankara side Keçiören Bağlum S.K., which won the 2013–2014 THF Women's Indoor Hockey Super League season.
 She was named the MVP and top goalscorer of the season.
 The team was runner-up at the 2023–24 THF Women's Indoor Hockey League after losing to Ege Yıldızları SK in the final.